 Recruitment

 The study aimed to recruit up to 12 pwMS and 12 specialist MS clinicians to take part in online focus groups.
+Sample size was determined in line with other similar studies’ design and general recommendations for qualitative analysis [18, 19].
 To be included in the study pwMS were required to be aged 18 years or over, have a diagnosis of MS (self-reported) with self-reported UL impairment.
 Clinicians were required to have experience (any duration) in delivering MS rehabilitation within the NHS and/or third sector.
 In addition, all participants had to have access to, and ability to operate video conference software.
 There were no specified exclusion criteria.
 Participants with MS were identified through the MS Society UK’s research network who advertised the study to its members.
-Those who were interested in taking part contacted the research team directly, were emailed a participant information sheet (PIS) and provided informed consent.
+Those who were interested in taking part contacted the research team directly, were emailed a participant information sheet and provided informed consent.
 In terms of recruitment of clinicians, the MS Trust Therapists in MS network advertised the study to its members.
-Interested clinicians contacted the research team, were emailed a PIS and provided informed consent.
+Interested clinicians contacted the research team, were emailed a participant information sheet and provided informed consent.

 Co-production Focus Groups

 The focus groups for pwMS and clinicians were conducted separately with a maximum of five people per focus group.
 To comply with COVID regulations at the time, focus groups were held online using Zoom or MS Teams video conference software, this also provided an opportunity for recruitment of participants from across the UK and Ireland.
-The focus groups were conducted in a semi-structured style using a focus group schedule split broadly into three sections: UL (dys)function and exercise/therapy; opinions on VR and suggestions for development and design of any developed VR games.
+The focus groups were conducted in a semi-structured style using a focus group schedule split broadly into three sections important for development of VR interventions for UL problems in MS: UL (dys)function and exercise/therapy; opinions on VR and suggestions for development and design of any developed VR games (Multimedia Appendix 1).
 In addition, clinicians were asked what information/feedback they would want from a patient’s VR therapy session.
-The questions included prompts which allowed more targeted responses from participants regarding their experiences and views [18].
-Within the focus groups participants were shown three videos demonstrating different head mounted devices (HMDs) and hand tracking devices; 1) a non-immersive VR set up using a Leap Motion (LM) controller and computer monitor, LM is a hand motion capture device that allows users to visualize their hand movements and interact with virtual environments; 2) immersive VR using the Oculus Rift HMD with a mounted LM device for hand tracking; 3) immersive VR utilizing the Oculus Quest, with in-built hand tracking (Figure 1).
+The questions included prompts which allowed more targeted responses from participants regarding their experiences and views [20].
+Within the focus groups participants were shown three videos demonstrating different commercially available head mounted devices (HMDs) and hand tracking devices; 1) a non-immersive VR set up using a Leap Motion controller and computer monitor, which is a hand motion capture device that allows users to visualize their hand movements and interact with virtual environments; 2) immersive VR using the Oculus Rift HMD with a mounted Leap Motion device for hand tracking; 3) immersive VR utilizing the Oculus Quest, with in-built hand tracking (Figure 1; Multimedia Appendix 2).
+Videos were shown since participants were unable to try these devices, and to contextualize and demonstrate these different VR and motion capture devices, in terms of users interacting with environments, hand movements possible, and previous games developed from prior research.
 After watching the videos, participants were encouraged to share their initial thoughts on each of the technologies.
 The focus groups involving pwMS and clinicians lasted approximately 90 minutes 60 minutes respectively.
 The focus groups were facilitated by a female researcher (AW) who had been involved in recruitment of participants, and an additional senior, female researcher (LP) attended.

 Figure 1: Stills from videos shared with participants during focus groups, demonstrating different VR technology.
-A) Video 1 showing LM only [19]; B) Video 2 showing LM and Oculus Rift; and C) Video 3 showing Oculus Quest [20].
+A) Video 1 showing Leap Motion only [21]; B) Video 2 showing Leap Motion and Oculus Rift; and C) Video 3 showing Oculus Quest [22].

 Data Analysis